 6. Multi-Textured Perm

-To achieve a curly hairstyle that leans more towards the natural-looking side, a multi-textured perm is the way to go.
+To achieve a curly hairstyle that leans more towards a natural-looking wave, a multi-textured perm is the way to go.
 Typically, this method is favored on women with long hair because the results are less defined.

 Whether you have highlights, an ombré or a full dye job, a set of curls helps your color stand out even more.
 That’s not to say you should be getting these treatments done on the same day, as it’s not safe to do so!
 Style hair with small or big perm rods to get a tight curl or sexy body waves.